 To sum up, there are two levels of quantum entanglement in our objective universe, and therefore two levels of nonlocality, corresponding to locality in the 4-brane and the 5-brane.
-Furthermore, in principle, "time" in a particular brane can be traversed spatially, in either direction, in a higher brane.
+Moreover, in principle, "time" in a particular brane can be traversed spatially, in either direction, in a higher brane.
 On the foregoing basis it is proposed that the framework provides the conceptual underpinnings for a rigorous formulation of relativity and quantum nonlocality in the lower three branes, while promising to illuminate the relationships between space, time, and energy (mass) in our physical universe.
-Further, it is expected that apparent inconsistencies in the transactional interpretation of quantum mechanics, such as the contingent absorber challenge raised by Tim Maudlin, will find resolution under this framework [11].
+Further, it is expected that inconsistencies in the transactional interpretation of quantum mechanics, such as the contingent absorber challenge raised by Tim Maudlin, will find resolution under this framework [11].

-Part 4 Physics in the 3-Brane
+Physics in the 3-Brane

 Let us take stock of what has been accomplished thus far.
 First and foremost, the two problems singled out by Roger Penrose as "important but largely unaddressed questions of principle in our physical theory", complexity and symmetry, have each been elucidated on the basis of imaginary spatial dimensions and interpenetrating higher-dimensional spaces (branes).
-Following from Pusey's theorem we have deduced that the complex wavefunction is an objective gravitational wave extended in three real dimensions plus two higher (imaginary) dimensions.
-Accordingly, special relativity has been extended into higher dimensions while providing the basis for quantum nonlocality.
-The SU(2) symmetry group has been resolved as a particular configuration of Minkowski 4-space (the 4-brane), while Kaluza's Einstein-Maxwell theory, electroweak unification, and the SU(2) x U(1) symmetry group have converged in the 5-brane.
+Following from Pusey's theorem we have surmised that the complex wavefunction is an objective gravitational wave extended in three real dimensions plus two higher (imaginary) dimensions.
+Accordingly, Special Relativity has been extended into higher dimensions while providing the basis for quantum nonlocality.
+The SU(2) symmetry group has found a context in a particular configuration of Minkowski 4-space (the 4-brane), while Kaluza's Einstein-Maxwell theory, electroweak unification, and the $SU(2) \times U(1)$ symmetry group have converged in the 5-brane.
 The SU(3) symmetry group has been shown to reflect the spatial configuration of the 6-brane, being the precursor of spacetime in the lower three branes, while time has been shown to emerge from primary spatial motions in the 5-brane.
-Note that all of this involves higher dimensions, we have scarcely addressed physics in our world - in our 3-brane.
+Note that all of this involves higher dimensions.
+Beyond the manifestation of physical space and time from imaginary dimensions, we have scarcely addressed physics in our world - in the 3-brane.